Skip to Content

 3. Senior Dog with Reduced Appetite

-Your Poodle may benefit from a dog food appropriate for seniors, which can significantly help with appetite issues.
-For example, senior dogs require a lower calorie diet due to lower energy requirements and reduced metabolism.
+Your Poodle may benefit from dog food that is appropriate for seniors, which can significantly help with appetite issues.
+For example, senior dogs require a lower-calorie diet due to lower energy requirements and reduced metabolism.

 4. Stress or Separation Anxiety